Victims of anti-Latino hate crimes soar in U.S.: FBI report

 “We’re seeing the swapping of one derided group in the social-political arena for another,” said Brian Levin, director of the Center for the Study of Hate and Extremism at California State University, San Bernardino.
 “Attacks against Muslims peaked around 2016 when terrorism was the concern.
 Now immigration is the No. 1 issue and Latinos are being targeted.”

-The bureau said that hate crimes overall fell slightly in 2018 after three years of increases, with 7,120 reported incidents.
+The FBI said that hate crimes overall fell slightly in 2018 after three years of increases, with 7,120 reported incidents.
 The agency did not offer a reason for the decrease.

 But the 0.77% drop in incidents roughly matches the percentage decrease in the number of police departments that voluntarily sent data to the FBI in 2018.